BLAMSTERDAM!

 The Other Half.
 This is a well-researched podcast about women from history.
 Each season has a theme and then he tells the stories of individual women around the world who fit the theme.
 For example, the current season on the mistresses of rulers has included Lady Nijo of Kamakural Japan, Roxelana of the Ottoman Empire, and Aspasia of Classical Athens.
 Previous seasons have included the women of the Vatican, the first ladies of the Roman Empire, and the daughters and granddaughters of Queen Victoria.
 (The latter inspired an Ask A Badass column!)
 It was born of the Queens of England podcast, which showed English history by following the lives of its queens.

 Black Cowboys.
 This is a fascinating example of a well-documented history that goes utterly against everything we think we know.
-The American West has been mythologized so thoroughly that it seems utterly counter-intuitive to hear about the many (MANY) Black cowboys, sheriffs and outlaws.
+The American West has been mythologized so thoroughly that it seems counter-intuitive to hear about the many (MANY) Black cowboys, sheriffs and outlaws.
 This fascinating podcast explores both the people themselves and the meaning these real figures have on Black Americans.
 Many of these stories were fictionalized in Netflix’s star-studded “The Harder They Fall”.
 It’s an entertaining series, but it’s also one that really gets to the heart of why representation matters, both in history and in the history-tellers.

 Bad Gays.
 We love this podcast even though it’s our diametric opposite.
 At Badass Tours, we seek out stories to inspire, empower and engage.
 (Founder Elyzabeth even performed a story about accidentally overidealizing a subject.)
 Bad Gays comes from the opposite viewpoint.
 They explore historical LGBTQ+ figures who people like us skip over, the people whose actions range from troublesome to nefarious to destructive.
 They do it with wit, humor and a broad range of knowledge.
 For example, their episode about our favorite bisexual opera singer, La Maupin, included an exploration of opera in the LGBTQ+ community, both historically and today.